EzraKatzman/NBA-Fantasy-Draft-Companion/README.md

 ## 📌 TODO
 - [ ] Add sorting by position
+- [ ] Allow for custom category weights in PAA calculation
 - [ ] Build interactive CLI or web interface

 ## 🤝 Contributing